 COPY & PASTE INTO YOUR IMAGE-EDITING SOFTWARE TO EDIT.
 Can be printed directly onto any paper, card stock, tissue, vellum, transparencies, stickers, labels, even fabric transfers to make quilt designs and embroidery patterns for personal use.
 Whatever will work in your printer!

 ALL IMAGES ARE 300 DPI.

 Images are JPG.
 All images are 1200 pixels on longest side.
 This will be approximately 4 inches when printed at 300 dpi, or twice that size at 150 dpi (can be resized before printing, down to very small).
 Samples may be smaller than actual images.
-Images on CD are NOT watermarked.
+Images are NOT watermarked.

 PC USERS: Our image CDs feature a unique and elegant image gallery viewer that showcases the beauty of every image, and makes makes browsing, resizing, and printing simple.
 You can also zoom, create a slideshow, etc. Our viewer does NOT download anything to your hard drive, requires no unzipping or extra software, and is easy to use.
 (You may also open images into whatever picture viewer or editor you usually use.)
 This special feature of our image collections has been a big hit with our customers, but if you prefer your CD without it, just order the "Mac" version (see below).

 MAC USERS: Choose the "Mac/no-viewer" version and we will send you a CD that will work on any computer -- all the same images, same excellent organization, carefully arranged into folders for your ease of use.
 (Note: If you have a PC-emulator your system may read our software, but of course only you can determine that!)

 DOWNLOAD: Images will be sent in a zipped file.